umar-muneer/calendar/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Guidelines
+- you have to run local machine with TZ=UTC

 ## Useful Links for the demo

 - https://neal.codes/blog/google-calendar-api-on-g-suite